chrisgrieser/alfred-bibtex-citation-picker/README.md

 - __works system-wide__, in case you also work in another Markdown app.
 - __smart search:__ search for citekeys, authors, title, publication, keywords (tags), include/exclude authors in *et al*, tab-completion, fuzzy-matching, sorting recently used entries to the top, …
 - __feature-rich:__ paste single-entry bibliographies, open URLs, open or create literature notes, search for `.csl` files online, backup the library, …
-- __minimal reference manager__: add or remove entries without from the BibTeX library without the need for another reference manager.
+- __minimalistic reference manager__: add or remove entries without from the BibTeX library, automatically file PDF, …
 - __Obsidian integration:__ When located in an Obsidian vault, literature notes will automatically be opened/created in Obsidian.
 (Otherwise, they will be opened in the default app for markdown files.)
 - __very performant:__ considerably quicker than other citation pickers (~200ms to fully reload a library with ~4000 entries on my machine)
 - __easy installation:__ no dependencies, no required plugins, no setup (other than entering the path to your `.bib` file).